jasonw04/3040-final-project/README.md

 4. to run the app run the following in the terminal python -m streamlit run app.py

-make sure that all of the pngs are outside of the project folder to run the steamlit app
+make sure that all of the pngs are outside of the 3040 final project folder to run the steamlit app